leyaoliatan/leyaoliatan.github.io/readme_hide.txt

 the main page is defined in maincontent.js

-if you change the name of the route path, you need to change all file names as well!
+if you change the name of the route path, you need to change all file names as well!!